strimzi/proposals/011-admin-server.md

 Similarly for the GraphQL, they define a GraphQL schema file which defines the api and a `RuntimeWiring` to link the schema nodes and properties to their implementing datafetchers.
 They then implement the method in the GraphQL service interface to return a fully configured `TypeDefinitionRegistry` containing the schema and the `RuntimeWiring` containing the implementation.
 The JAR file is then added to the classpath of the REST server and it will automatically load and expose the new API at startup time.
+NOTE: The extension mechanism described uses the pre-Java 9 service loader mechanism.
+This continues to be supported on Java 11+ environments but, if Vertx resolves any split package issues and fully supports Java modularity then the mechanism will use the Java Modularity service loader support.